tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP1350/Week 10 - Database Application Development and Data Warehousing.md

 - *Data collection:* Gathering data from other sources, such as user input, sensor data, etc.
 - *Data storage:* processing data into necessary structure for storage
 - *Data managment:* More sophisticated authorisation and security features.
-- *Data retrieval:* Providing a user friendly
+- *Data retrieval:* Providing a user friendly interface.

+# Database in Client-Server Architecture Models
+In a networked